-I can notarise a power of attorney, which is a document you sign to create a legally binding authority for another person to make decisions and take actions on your behalf.
+A power of attorney made in the UK is a document you can sign to create a legally binding authority for another person who is abroad to make decisions and take actions on your behalf.

 What is a power of attorney?